 When time is an issue, use the E-2 Visa.
 It can normally be processed in as little to 2 to 3 months.

-The E-2 Visa is one of the only types of visas that the Trump Administration is not attempting to limit.
+The E-2 Visa is one of the only type of visa that the Trump Administration is not attempting to limit.
 If you don't have enough funds to qualify for an EB-5 green card through investment or the time to wait for it to be processed, the E-2 visa is your best bet.

 It is much quicker than the EB-5 investor visa.
 More importantly, there is no requirement to hire a minimum number of US employees and you control your money, not a Regional Center.

 If the alien is inside the U.S., he has the option to file the I-129 directly with Immigration to apply for a change of status, extension of stay, or change of employment.
 This category does not require a petition for employment if the alien is outside of the U.S. In that case, the alien applies for this category on his or her own behalf directly to a U.S. consular office abroad.